Negative pressure wound therapy

 Negative pressure wound therapy can be used to help close poorly healing wounds and certain types of surgical wounds.
 Some studies suggest that this treatment can help wounds heal better.

-Wounds that don’t close after several weeks despite treatment are considered to be chronic.
-Inflamed or chronic wounds are cleaned regularly.
-Dead or inflamed tissue is removed as well.
-This treatment is called “.”
+Wounds that don’t start to heal after several weeks despite treatment are considered to be chronic.
+Inflamed or chronic wounds are cleaned regularly by healthcare professionals, who remove dead or infected tissue as well.
+This treatment is called “ debridement.”

-An extra treatment called negative pressure wound therapy (also referred to as vacuum-assisted closure or VAC therapy) may be recommended for some wounds.
+On top of that, a treatment called negative pressure wound therapy (also referred to as vacuum-assisted closure or VAC therapy) is sometimes recommended for certain wounds, too.